meg768/twitter-display/README.md

 Flash your Beaglebone Black with an image that boots from an SD-card if this is plugged in.
 This prevents you from holding the reset button down while booting.
-With the Beaglebone attached, this is quite difficult.
+With the LOGI-Bone attached, this is quite difficult.

 See http://valentfx.com/vanilla/discussion/70/logi-image-sd-card-boot.
 I followed Ize's post from August 23, 2014 and it all worked.
 Make sure to remove the LOGI-bone when doing this and connect